Hearwindsaying/zihong/content/post/Render-the-LivingRoom-in-Unity/index.md

 ---
-title: Living-Room in Unity
+title: Bring the Living-Room to Unity.
 #subtitle: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.

 # Summary for listings and search engines
-summary: Bring the living-room scene to Unity.
+#summary: Bring the living-room scene to Unity.

 # Link this post with a project
 projects: [livingroom-in-unity]